openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 When on an active Pod, also make sure you have an export for the current Pod session or you will lose the Pod currently active on importing settings.

-1. If you have an active Pod session: SUSPEND the Pod
-2. Export your settings and store a copy in a safe place.
+1. Export your settings and store a copy in a safe place.
-3. Uninstall AndroidAPS and restart your phone.
+2. Uninstall AndroidAPS and restart your phone.
-4. Install the new version of AndroidAPS.
+3. Install the new version of AndroidAPS.
-5. Import your settings
+4. Import your settings
-6. Verify all preferences (optionally import settings again)
+5. Verify all preferences (optionally import settings again)
-7. Activate a new Pod (or RESUME the Pod session, see #1)
+6. Activate a new Pod
-8. When done: Export current settings
+7. When done: Export current settings

 ## Updating AndroidAPS to a newer version

 In most cases there is no need to uninstall.
 You can do an “in-place” install by starting the installation for the new version.
 This is also possible when on an active Pod  session.

 1. Export your settings.
-2. When on an active Pod session: SUSPEND the Pod
-3. Install  the new AndroidAPS version.
+2. Install  the new AndroidAPS version.
-4. Verify the installation was successful
+3. Verify the installation was successful
-5. RESUME the Pod or activate a new Pod.
+4. RESUME the Pod or activate a new Pod.
-6. When done: Export current settings.
+5. When done: Export current settings.

 ## Omnipod driver alerts